 If you experience lockups, crashes, or long delays or when printing from WPDOS under Windows, or if WPDOS documents print with an extra first and last page containing a line or two of nonsense characters or nothing at all, or if bits of text are missing from your printouts, these problems are all the result of bugs in the Windows printing system.
 They are easy to fix by using one or more of the solutions listed below, starting with the first:

-(2) If you have made the change specified in item (1a) or (1b), and Windows continues to display an error message or dialog box when you try to print from WPDOS, your system may have a conflict with HP's Toolbox utility.
-Press Ctrl-Alt-Del (under Windows NT, 2000, or XP, use Ctrl-Alt-Del, then Task Manager), and look for Hppropty on the list of running programs; if it is present, choose End Task to shut down the Toolbox.
+(2) If you have made the change specified in item (1), and Windows continues to display an error message or dialog box when you try to print from WPDOS, your system may have a conflict with HP's Toolbox utility.
+Press Ctrl-Alt-Del, choose Task Manager, and look for Hppropty on the list of running programs; if it is present, choose End Task to shut down the Toolbox.
 If this change allows to print without errors from WPDOS, you should disable the Toolbox permanently by deleting or renaming HPPROPTY.EXE in the C:\Windows\System folder (or use Start/Find or Start/Search to find HPPROPTY.EXE if it is in a different folder).

 (3) In WPDOS 6.x, the Print/Fax menu includes, under Output Options, an option to "Print Job Graphically."
 If the box next to this option has a checkmark, remove the checkmark.